 You can stop faster than most cars on the road, and an inattentive driver may look straight through you when you’ve stopped.
 Traffic can make them blind to a motorcyclist as it’s just another distraction in their way.
 It’s best to keep a close eye on who and what is behind you at all times.
 As you’re approaching a stop, check for an escape route if the vehicle behind you doesn’t stop.
 Maybe they have a call to answer, a radio station to change, or they were thinking about that weekend trip coming up.
 In any case, give yourself an out.

 6. Your Riding Friends Make Mistakes

 Group riding brings its own special dangers as one misjudgment can cause a pile-up faster than you realize.
-Someone stops to quickly, someone doesn’t recognize a danger in the road, or someone swerves causing a chain reaction that could have been avoided.
+Someone stops too quickly, someone doesn’t recognize a danger in the road, or someone swerves causing a chain reaction that could have been avoided.
 It can happen to anyone.
-The best way to avoid it is to make sure every rider is aware of proper group riding etiquette and knows what hands signals mean.
+The best way to avoid it is to make sure every rider is aware of proper group riding etiquette and knows what hand signals mean.
 You may point out an obstacle to stay clear of, and that may be exactly where they go because they didn’t know the signal.
 If you’re unsure of any of it, ask questions and cover it all before you leave on the ride together.

 7. Locking the Front Brakes

 The front brakes on your motorcycle are powerful.
 So powerful that you can flip over frontward, or just lock the front wheel enough to cause a crash.
 Progressive application of the brake is a skill you’ll have to master with practice.
 Avoiding it is going to take time and practice.
-Another option may to be to purchase a motorcycle with anti-lock brakes.
+Another option may be to purchase a motorcycle with anti-lock brakes.
 They aren’t a safety requirement, but some would call them a must-have.

 8: Night Rider